UCR-Research-Computing/UCR-Research-Computing.github.io/Knowledge_Base/Ursa_Major_Policy.md

 ## Obtaining a Ursa Major Resource Allocation:

-1. Researchers become aware of the available training for the services they intend to use while ensuring familiarity with policies, procedures, and best practices for using Ursa Major services.
-2. Researchers submit an allocation request through the Ursa Major web portal or ITS Service Now, providing essential details about their research project and the specific services required.
+1. Researchers submit an allocation request [Here](https://forms.gle/usMEn3F9db7rHVhR9) or through the Ursa Major section of the Research Computing Web Portal or ITS Service Now, providing essential details about their research project and the specific services required.
 This may include software needs, hardware requirements, storage capacity needs, etc, and length of time needed.
-3. The Research Computing Team will schedule an intake meeting with the lab to understand their research needs and discuss how an Ursa Major allocation can be beneficial.
+2. The Research Computing Team will schedule an intake meeting with the lab to understand their research needs and discuss how an Ursa Major allocation can be beneficial.
-4. The Research Computing Team will review the request, considering the project's needs, the alignment of resources and services requested, and the availability of Ursa Major resources to accommodate the proposed allocation.
+3. The Research Computing Team will review the request, considering the project's needs, the alignment of resources and services requested, and the availability of Ursa Major resources to accommodate the proposed allocation.
-5. If the request is approved, the researcher will receive a confirmation email with access instructions and follow-up meetings will be scheduled to facilitate research collaboration and support.
+4. If the request is approved, the researcher will receive a confirmation email with access instructions and follow-up meetings will be scheduled to facilitate research collaboration and support.

 ## Limitations or Restrictions on Access: